 Co-organizer and chair of the Jean Monnet Centre of Excellence Research Student Workshop, “The European Union: Finding its Role in a Changing World”, London, UK, September 30, 2011.

-Lecturer and Coordinator of the Masters Program in American Politics and Foreign Policy, University College Dublin, Clinton Institute, January 2017 -.
+Lecturer and Coordinator of the Masters Program in American Politics and Foreign Policy, University College Dublin, Clinton Institute, since January 2017.

 Lecturer at John Cabot University, American University Rome, Department of Political Science and International Affairs, BA module on World Politics, August-December 2016.